 It’s best to freeze stew in airtight containers.
 I like using mason jars.

 Allow the stew to completely cool first.
-When filling the jars, make sure to leave about a ½ inch of space to allow for expansion in the freezer.
+When filling the jars, make sure to leave about ½ inch of space to allow for expansion in the freezer.

 Serving suggestions

-Other recipes you might like
+Other keto soups and stews you might like

 📖 Recipe